silviaralcaraz/LexicalAnalyzer/README.md

 ## Compilation

-1. Open a shell in the same folder that Makefile is located (probably, p1Compiladores).
+1. Open a shell in the same folder that Makefile is located (probably, LexicalAnalyzer).
 2. Execute:

 		$ make